Here are some common questions I get asked by writers about this gig:

 Save every idea.
 Write them on your phone and email them to yourself, jot them in a notebook you keep with you always.
 If you get them in the shower (like I do), buy these.
 I am obsessed with them.
 Then make sure you collect all of your ideas and keep them in one place, so you can work on them when you’re ready.

-This is a Pinterest board where I save all sorts of interesting articles about writing, blogging, conferences, books, self-publishing, newsletters and anything else to do with this gig.
-Feel free to poke around and see if anything helps you out.
+This is a Pinterest board where I save all sorts of interesting articles about writing, blogging, conferences, books, self-publishing, marketing, newsletters and anything else to do with this gig.
+There is a lot of work to do, so take your time soaking it all in.

 What about memes?
 They seem popular.